Chaste/chaste-docker/README.md

 This image is set up to store the Chaste source code, compiled libraries and scripts in a [Docker volume](https://docs.docker.com/storage/volumes/) as this is the [recommended mechanism](https://docs.docker.com/storage/) for data persistence and yields the best File I/O performance across multiple platforms.

 One drawback of this type of mount is that the contents are more difficult to access from the host.
-However, to gain direct access to e.g. the `testoutput` of the container from the host, or share datasets on the host with the container, a bind mount can be used (even overlaying a directory within the volume if needed).
+However, to gain direct access to e.g. the `output` of the container from the host, or share datasets on the host with the container, a bind mount can be used (even overlaying a directory within the volume if needed).

 [![Docker mount options](https://docs.docker.com/storage/images/types-of-mounts.webp?w=450&h=300)](https://docs.docker.com/storage/)